Essen-Steele station: Current situation

 The station is only served by the Rhine-Ruhr S-Bahn.
 It lies on the Witten/Dortmund–Oberhausen/Duisburg railway (timetable route 450.1) and connects to the Ruhr Valley Railway to Hattingen (Ruhr) Mitte (timetable route 450.3).

 In Deutsche Bahn's directory of operating points, the station is given the abbreviation of EEST and it is classified by Deutsche Bahn as a category 4 station.

 Since the opening of the transport plaza south of Steele station in 1978, it forms together with Essen-Steele Station one of the main transport hubs in Essen.
 It was designed to connect bus and tram passengers with Steele station so that they can quickly continue into the centre of Essen and to the neighbouring towns over the S-Bahn.
 From the beginning of 2009, the whole area was renovated, optimising pedestrian routes between modes and improving general accessibility, including to the S-Bahn platforms, so that the area, after being temporarily closed, was restored to operation on 28 August 2010.
 Two thirds of the reconstruction costs of approximately €9 million was met by the state of North Rhine-Westphalia and the remaining costs were divided between the city of Essen and the transport operators.

 Services

-It is served by two Regional-Express services: the RE 14 (Emscher-Münsterland-Express) Essen-Steele – Borken / Coesfeld (every 30 minutes) as far as Dorsten and the RE 49 (Wupper-Lippe-Express), Wuppertal Hbf – Wesel (every 60 minutes).
+It is served by two Regional-Express services: the RB 33 (Rhein-Niers-Bahn) Aachen / Heinsberg (every 60 minutes) and the RE 49 (Wupper-Lippe-Express), Wuppertal Hbf – Wesel (every 60 minutes).
 It is also served by Rhine-Ruhr S-Bahn lines S1 (every 15 minutes), S3 (every 30 minutes), S9 (every 30 minutes).

-Special 15 minutes tact RE14 / S9 : Essen-Steele - Essen Hbf - Essen-Borbeck - Bottrop - Gladbeck.

 It is served by Essen tram lines 103 (peak hours only to Hollestr, Borbeck and Dellwig) and 109 (to Porscheplatz, Altendorf and Frohnhausen), both at 10-minute intervals.
 It is also served by 10 bus routes.